 - For those links that you identify as problematic, email the site’s webmaster and ask for removal of the link.

-Here is a flow chart showing the link clean-up process that Google prefers you take — and that BrightEdge recommends — before you move onto disavowing links via Google:
+Here is a flow chart showing the link clean-up process that Google prefers you take -- and that BrightEdge recommends -- before you disavow links via Google:

 Smart Tips for Analyzing Your Backlinks